carpentries-incubator/targets-workshop/learners/setup.md

 - [Download and install the latest version of R](https://www.r-project.org/).
 - [Download and install RStudio](https://www.rstudio.com/products/rstudio/download/#download).
 RStudio is an application (an integrated development environment or IDE) that facilitates the use of R and offers a number of nice additional features.
 You will need the free Desktop version for your computer.
+- [Download and install Quarto](https://quarto.org/docs/download/).
+Quarto is a program for authoring documents in a variety of formats using code.
+It is used in this workshop to generate a dynamic report.
 - Install the necessary R packages with the following command:

 ```r